-If you work in a company who invests a lot in martech, chances are you’ve got a towering technology stack.
-The average enterprise uses 91 cloud services, according to recent study.
+If you work in a company that invests a lot in martech, chances are you’ve got a towering technology stack.
+The average enterprise uses 91 cloud services, according to a recent study.
 Each platform is bought to offer a solution.
 But when does investing in marketing technology (MarTech) become overkill?
 When is your #martech stack getting too high?

 When your marketing stack is getting too high

 You might be thinking, “But, I need all of these tools!”
 If that’s you, sit down, take a breath and ask yourself the following:

 - Can I access the data I need to do the best possible job?